CivYoahtl/trial-recorder/README.md

 - `START_MSG_ID` - The ID of the message to start recording from.
 This is exclusive, so the message with this ID will not be recorded.
 - `END_MSG_ID` - The ID of the message to end recording at.
 This is inclusive, so the message with this ID will be recorded.
 - `TRIAL_NAME` - The name of the trial to record.
+- `NAME_OVERRIDE` - A way to override the name of a discord user.
+Takes a json object with the discord user ID as the key and the name to use as the value.
+For example, `{"123456789012345678": "John Doe"}`.

 (The bot will also take an .env file in the current directory if it exists.)